-- A net capital gain (see chapter 16). - Qualified dividends taxed at the same rates as a net capital gain (see chapters 8 and 16). - Lump-sum distributions (see chapter 10). - Farming and fishing income (see Schedule J (Form 1040). - Tax for certain children who have unearned income (see Chapter 2). - Parents' election to report child's interest and dividends (see Chapter 2). - Foreign earned income exclusion or the housing exclusion.
+- A net capital gain. - Qualified dividends taxed at the same rates as a net capital gain. - Lump-sum distributions. - Farming and fishing income (see Schedule J (Form 1040). - Tax for certain children who have unearned income. - Parents' election to report child's interest and dividends. - Foreign earned income exclusion or the housing exclusion.

 Credits.
 After you figure your income tax and any alternative minimum tax (discussed later), determine if you are eligible for any tax credits.
-Eligibility information for these tax credits is discussed in chapters 31 through 37 and your form instructions.